Civil Investigative Demands

 How Does the FTC Investigate and Enforce the Law?

 The Federal Trade Commission is an independent agency of the federal government responsible for providing consumer protection.
 Its mission is to protect consumers from unfair business practices.
 The FTC enforces federal consumer protection laws that prevent fraud and deception.
-It also enforces federal antitrust laws that prohibit anticompetitive mergers and other business practices that could harm the marketplace.
+FTC CID attorneys also enforce federal antitrust laws that prohibit anticompetitive mergers and other business practices that could harm the marketplace.

 In order to issue a CID, a majority of the Commission must vote to utilize the compulsory process.
 The FTC is permitted to gather and compile information concerning, and to investigate organization, business, conduct, practices and management of any person, partnership or corporation engaged in or whose business affects commerce.
 Pre-complaint investigations are typically not public.